Chopsticks: Naming in different countries

 In ancient written Chinese, the character for chopsticks was zhu (箸; Middle Chinese reconstruction: d̪jwo-).
-Although it may have been widely used in ancient spoken Chinese, its use was eventually replaced by the pronunciation for the character kuài (快), meaning "quick".
-The original character, though still used in writing, is rarely used in modern spoken Chinese.
-It, however, is preserved in Chinese dialects such as Hokkien and Teochew, as the Min Chinese languages are directly descended from Old Chinese rather than Middle Chinese.
+Although it may have been widely used in ancient vernacular Chinese, its use was eventually replaced by the pronunciation for the character kuài (快), meaning "quick".
+The original character, though still used in writing, is rarely used in modern spoken Mandarin.
+It, however, is preserved in Chinese languages such as Hokkien and Teochew, as the Min Chinese languages are directly descended from Old Chinese rather than Middle Chinese.

 The Standard Chinese term for chopsticks is kuàizi (筷子).
 The first character (筷) is a pictophonetic (semantic-phonetic) compound created with a phonetic part meaning "quick" (快), and a semantic part meaning "bamboo" (竹), using the radical (⺮).

 The English word "chopstick" may have derived from Chinese Pidgin English, in which chop chop meant "quickly".
 According to the Oxford English Dictionary, the earliest published use of the word is in the 1699 book Voyages and Descriptions by William Dampier: "they are called by the English seamen Chopsticks".
-Another possibility, is that the term is derived from chow (or chow chow) which is also a pidgin word stemming from Southeast Asia meaning "food".
+Another possibility is that the term is derived from chow (or chow chow) which is also a pidgin word stemming from Southeast Asia meaning "food".
 Thus chopsticks would simply mean "food sticks".

+In Tibetan, chopsticks are called "kho-ze" ཁོ་ཙེ.